belastingdienst/opr-paas/docs/administrators-guide/go-templating.md

 - use specific fields in the Paas (or PaasConfig) to define extra labels

 !!!!
 Note
-     This feature replaces certain hardcoded implementations that where previously implemented.
+     This feature replaces certain hardcoded implementations that were previously implemented.
      If you want to keep the behavior, please add the following to your PaasConfig:

     ```yml